Last Chance to (Indirectly) Convert Amex Points to Alaska Miles

 Alaska Airlines Boeing 737-9

-This is now possible because Hawaiian Airlines, which is already an American Express transfer partner in Australia, is currently in the process of merging with Alaska Airlines.
+This happened because Hawaiian Airlines, which was already an American Express transfer partner in Australia, began the process of merging with Alaska Airlines.

 Alaska’s merger with Hawaiian Airlines